kass173/Project-4/README.md

 Also decided what of the following programming language we wanted to use such as panda’s, python matplotlib as well as Tableau to create a dashboard to showcase our data in a nice final visualisation.

+## Aim

+The aim of this study is to utilise the Morgan-Keenan (MK) classification system, which incorporates the HR classification system, to categorise stars by their chromaticity and size using spectral data.
+The study will focus on categorising stars into the main Spectral Types using the Absolute Magnitude and B-V Color Index within a specific dataset.

 ## Dataset

 [Kaggle Dataset - Star Dataset for Stellar Classification](https://www.kaggle.com/datasets/vinesmsuic/star-categorization-giants-and-dwarfs)